-Yes?
-Contribute to the Indigenous Youth Storytellers Circle (IYSC)!
-It’s a project that gives Indigenous youth from around the world a way to make their voices heard.
+Or consider submitting your story to our Indigenous Youth Storytellers Circle (IYSC)!
+It’s a project that offers Indigenous youth from around the world a special platform to make their voices heard.
 Check this page to find out how to send us your idea for an IYSC story.